makeitcloudy/makeitcloudy.github.io/_posts/2022-04-14-how-to-configure-mikrotik-DDNS.md

 If you are in disposal of your own domain, then you may create the pointer which will be redirecting your domain or a subdomain towards that randomized number assigned to you from Mikrotik cloud.
 In case you are not having one, read along

 2. Afraid DNS, along with other DDNS providers allow you creating free accounts, and creating subdomains, within the list of domains which they expose.
-Once you create one, you can get the [direct URL](https://freedns.afraid.org/dynamic/) for your subdomain.<br>
+Once you create one, you can get the [direct URL](https://freedns.afraid.org/dynamic/) for your subdomain.

 FreeDNS from afraid exposes https://freedns.afraid.org/dynamic/update.php?__UNIQUE_STRING__ which you need to pull in order to update the IP entry within their mapping.
 In order to do that execute following command

 ```shell